Our Leadership Team

 Fred Liggin is the founder and President of 3e Restoration Inc., a local non-profit organization that focuses on breaking the cycle of homelessness and extreme poverty through hospitality and systemic changes.
 For more than 10 years he has served as one of the pastors of Williamsburg Christian Church.

 He "comes to the table" with training as a Certified Trauma Professional and S.T.A.R.
 Practitioner, a program of the EMU Center for Peacebuilding and Justice.
 Fred values listening, honesty and candor, and excels in guiding conversations, particularly around controversial subjects.
 He has also authored the book, Racialized Cultural Systems, Social Displacement and Hospitality.

 He is currently working on earning his Doctorate degree.
 He also serves as an adjunct professor for Regent University and Rochester University, and a guest lecturer at William & Mary.

-When he is not wearing one of his many hats, Fred enjoys music, reading and spending time with his wife, Allison and their young son.
+When he is not wearing one of his many hats, Fred enjoys music, reading and spending time with his wife, Allison and their teenaged son.
 He also co-parented an adopted son.

 Rebecca "Becky" Parsons is the Director of Talent Management in University Advancement at William & Mary.
 In this role, she has advocated for inclusive and equitable hiring practices and serves as a member of the task force and diversity & inclusion committee for her department.

 She joined Coming to the Table's first meeting to learn about her own biases and get “comfortable with being uncomfortable” in a welcoming atmosphere.
 She has "stayed at the table" and recently joined the leadership team as the newest facilitator.

 Becky is a native of West Virginia, but has lived in the Hampton Roads area for more than 30 years.
-When not working or involved with multiple church and civic responsibilities, she enjoys spending time with her two children and grandson.
+When not working or involved with multiple church and civic responsibilities, she enjoys spending time with her two adult children and grandson.
 She also loves all types of music, ministry, theater and the arts.